Nibezak/payflow-package/docs/core/extending/payments.md

 #### Releasing

 When releasing a payment, if you're not charging the card straight away, you should create a transaction with type `intent`.
-This tells Lunar you intend to charge the card at a later date.
+This tells Payflow you intend to charge the card at a later date.

 ```php
 Transaction::create([